-Landslide Victory for LGBT Equality Up and Down the Ballot
+Landslide Victory for LGBT Equality on the Ballot

 For the past two years, HRC has been laying the groundwork for our largest mobilization effort ever to ensure 2012 is a turning point year for LGBT equality.
 HRC and our energetic supporters have raised and contributed more than $20 million to reelect President Obama and to advance marriage equality and other electoral priorities this cycle.
 On marriage equality, HRC invested $8.4 million this cycle to include $5.5 million in the four marriage ballot measure states.